 Hi.
 I’m Louis Kirsch.

-I am a PhD with Jürgen Schmidhuber at IDSIA (The Swiss AI Lab) working on Meta Reinforcement Learning agents.
-Previously I have been at University College London completing my Master of Research.
-My long-term research goal is to make RL agents learn their own learning algorithm, making them truly general in the AGI sense.
-They should be able to design their own abstractions for prediction, planning, and learning, and continuously learn from arbitrarily many environments.
-I have outlined these challenges in my blog post and I also recommend reading Jeff Clune’s view and Juergen’s legacy.
+I am a PhD with Jürgen Schmidhuber at IDSIA (The Swiss AI Lab) working on meta reinforcement learning.
+Previously, I completed my Master of Research at University College London.
+My long-term research goal is to create RL agents that learn their own learning algorithm, making them truly general in the AGI sense.
+They should be able to design their own abstractions for prediction, planning, and learning, and continuously improve across a wide range of environments.

 - Currently PhD student with Jürgen Schmidhuber at IDSIA (The Swiss AI Lab).